TeslaNeuro/ESP32_DS18B20_Wi-Fi_MQTT_TEMPERATURE_LOGGER/README.md

 ## License

-This project includes both software and hardware components and is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) with additional terms.
+This project includes firmware, software, hardware designs, and integration components and is licensed under the [Custom License Agreement](./LICENSE).

 - **Non-Commercial Use**: You may use, modify, and distribute this project for non-commercial purposes.
 - **Commercial Use**: To use this project for commercial purposes, please contact the author at [arshiakeshvariasl@gmail.com] to obtain permission and discuss licensing terms.